oit-ipbl/image_processing/advanced/holistic.md

  - Make a simple game like [Challenge[Hands2]](./holistic.md#challengehands2) using the information from **hands**.

 ## Challenge[Pose1]
- - Make a shape of "O" or "X" with your arm and display it on the screen according to the shape.<br>
+ - Make a shape of "O" or "X" with your arm and display it on the screen according to the shape.
+ - It is possible to judge by comparing the x-coordinate and y-coordinate values between multiple landmarks.<br>
     <image src="../image/pose_q3.gif" width="30%" height="30%">

 ## Challenge[Pose2]